-“Can everyone sing?”
+“Can anyone sing?”

 You have no idea how often I get asked a variation of that question.
-And the answer is “no.” But most people can.
+And the answer is “no.”

 If you instead ask “Can I sing?” the answer is almost always “yes.”

-The only people who can never learn to sing are those who are tone deaf or who have a medical issue that prevents their vocal cords from working properly.
+The only people who can never learn to sing are those who are tone deaf, or those who have a medical issue that prevents their vocal cords from working properly.

 A lot of people think they are tone deaf, because they are not able to carry a tune and sing on pitch.

 It shouldn’t take more than 5 minutes and I am certain you will learn that you are not tone deaf at all.
 It is very rare for someone to fail that test.

-So I Can Sing…Why Do I Sound So Terrible Then?
+Anyone Can Sing…Why Do I Sound So Terrible Then?